 Luckily, there is an option to buy your own filter to use with any type of coffee, reducing both cost and waste.
 However, certain consumers still prize the convenience of the pre-portioned cups.

-I, for one, won't be waiting in line to buy this new machine.
-I guess I'll either stick to my trusty Mr. Coffee or make use of the reusable filter I have for my current Keurig machine.
-Either way, my love of the drink remains...
+I guess I'll either stick to my trusty Mr. Coffee, french press, or make use of the reusable filter I have for my current Keurig machine.
+Either way, my love of the drink remains.

 My Personal Favorite Brands

 (FOR HOME) NEW ENGLAND COFFEE, BLUEBERRY COBBLER